ICC-analysis/JSMF-Android/README.md

 Different facets of Android applications are represented with [JSMF](https://github.com/JS-MF) models.
-These models are defined from a PEG.js grammar and instanciated with data that are coming from decompiled Android applications.
+These models are defined from a PEG.js grammar and instantiated with data that are coming from decompiled Android applications.

 This prototype started as a use case of [JSMF](https://github.com/JS-MF).